Spriteware/machinelearning-experiments/README.md

-# machinelearning
+# Machinelearning
-Various Javascript experiments in order to learn and practice about machine learning
+Various Javascript experiments in order to learn and practice about machine learning.

+You can learn more about those experimentations on [franpapers.com](https://franpapers.com)